stepanataccolade/docsv2/sources/int_overview.md

 - GitHub
 - GitHub Enterprise
 - Bitbucket
+- GitLab

-In addition, we are working on Bitbucket Server and GitLab integrations and will announce these in Q1 of 2016.
+In addition, we are working on Bitbucket Server integration and will announce this in Q2 of 2016.

 ### [Docker Registries](int_docker_registries.md)
 - Docker Hub